mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 There's a voice over from Jessica Livingston that summarizes my favorite part of the documentary.

 > A lot of these tech startup founders who are extremely successful, back when they were getting started, they were terrified.
+>
-And they were very unsure of what they were doing.
+> They were very unsure of what they were doing.
 They questioned things, and I'm sure doubted themselves...
+>
-And so to see these people as vulnerable people at one point in time is interesting.
+> And so to see these people as vulnerable people at one point in time is interesting to me.

 spez is now the widespread target of ire for greedily cutting third party clients out of the platform they helped build.